GraphicHealer/AutounattendGUI/README.md

 # OSD-AutounattendGUI
-This is my particular OSDCloud setup, built into easy-to-deploy setup and build scripts.
+An OSDCloud setup script that automatically embeds scripts to manage Autounattend.xml and add a couple GUI enhancements.

 > [!WARNING]
 > **This is designed to be used with Ventoy, the bootable flash drive swiss army knife.
 Please have a Ventoy flash drive prepared.**